MilSpouseCoders/MSC-Contribution-Tutorial/README.md

 # Let's get started!

-## Step 1: Create a GitHub account!
+## Step 1: Create a GitHub account

 -   We are going to provide tutorials for two methods of contributing to this repository: Command Line and GitHub Desktop.
 For either method you will need a GitHub account: https://github.com/

+## Step 2: Set up your computer to use Git

 -   Please see [Contributing](CONTRIBUTING.md) for guidelines on how to contribute to this repository.